theevo/CategorySwiper/Discovery-tree.md

 [^16]: My wish to have separation between query params that belong to two distinct groups ran into a problem.
 These query params feed into a URLRequest builder which demanded a concrete type.
 How do I satisfy this need to have separation between the groups and not duplicate the URLRequest builder in order to satistfy each group?
 Answer: Protocol.
 I can tell the URLRequest builder that it will receive some type that conforms to the Protocol.
 Each group will conform to the protocol. 😸
 [^17]: The print statements I added in InterfaceManager revealed that my app was loading data from Production during unit testing.
 The solution turned out to be quite simple.
 Thank you, Reid-San.
 [Bypass SwiftUI App Launch During Unit Testing](https://qualitycoding.org/bypass-swiftui-app-launch-unit-testing/)
 [^18]: Dave DeLong's Swift Package: [Time](https://github.com/davedelong/time)
+[^19]: Discovered a strange case in CategoriesSelectorView.
+(This likelihood of this happening is small, but it bugs me).
+"Uncategorized" is the category name given to a transaction when its `category_id` is nil.
+If a Transaction has a non-nil `category_id`, what if it doesn't match against list of categories?
+"Uncategorized" would be wrong, because it is categorized; we just can't find it's category in our category list.
+"No matching Category" is one way to describe this scenario.
+My problem here is I can't tell if the nil selectedCategory was passed in the first place or written there because it wasn't found during the `find()`.
+The ugly way to do it is to `find()` again before returning the string name.
+Rather than say "No matching Category", I will suffix the CardViewModel's category name with "❌🔎"